-- BI Publisher Schema Configuration

 - OMS Configuration

-- Plugins Deployment and Configuration
+- Plug-ins Deployment and Configuration

-- BI Publisher Configuration

 - Start Oracle Management Service

 - Agent Configuration Assistant

-Before You Begin Installing Enterprise Manager Using the Software-Only Method
+Before You Begin Installing Enterprise Manager Using the Software Only with Plug-ins Method

-Before you begin installing an Enterprise Manager system in silent mode, familiarize yourself with the key aspects of installation described in the Enterprise Manager Basic Installation Guide.
+Before you begin installing an Enterprise Manager system using software only mode, familiarize yourself with the key aspects of installation described in the Enterprise Manager Basic Installation Guide.

-Prerequisites for Installing Enterprise Manager Using the Software-Only Method
+Prerequisites for Installing Enterprise Manager Using the Software Only with Plug-ins Method

-Meet the prerequisites described in the chapter on installing Enterprise Manager system that is available in the Enterprise Manager Basic Installation Guide.
+Meet the prerequisites described under the Prerequisites for Installing an Enterprise Manager System in the Enterprise Manager Basic Installation Guide.

-Installing the Enterprise Manager Using the Software-Only Method
+Installing the Enterprise Manager Using the Software Only with Plug-ins Method